acarl005/LewisNet-2/README.md

 1. Identification - not just classification, but determining the actual chemical formula

 This project is the first step.
-It can classify Lewis structures from *non* Lewis structures.
+It can *locate* Lewis structures in chemistry papers.

 ## Data Gathering